Dated and annotated list of the works, premieres and arrangements of the music of Conlon Nancarrow

 (Radio Kamerorkest, Ernest Bour conduct.)

 Tr. f.
-PP (Nancarrow, 1987/88) s.
+PP (Nancarrow, 1987/88), s.
 Study No. 50

 1987

-String Quartet No. 3 (Canons 3/4/5/6). – 3 parts: A, B, C (on the basis of unused Studies for Player Piano, see Trilogy). – Commission by WDR. - SAE/S 1990.
+String Quartet No. 3 (Canons 3/4/5/6). – 3 parts: A, B, C based on Trilogy and on Study

 UA Köln (WDR: Musik und Maschine), Oct.
 15, 1988 (Arditti-Quartet)